raamav/raamav.github.io/index.md

 ### Other Projects

-1. **Forecasting Atmosperic Co2** [[code](https://github.com/raamav/Time-Series-Analysis/blob/master/6.%20Forecasting_Atmospheric_CO2.ipynb)] : The Mauna Loa observatory in Hawaii, USA has been recording Co2 concentraions on a monthly basis from the late 1950's.
+1. **Forecasting Atmospheric Co2** [[code](https://github.com/raamav/Time-Series-Analysis/blob/master/6.%20Forecasting_Atmospheric_CO2.ipynb)]: The Mauna Loa observatory in Hawaii, USA has been recording Co2 concentrations on a monthly basis from the late 1950s.
 The goal is to forecast the monthly average CO2 concentration for 2018 and 2019 given the data from 1958 to 2017
    * **Approach**: Used Holt-Winter's method and Seasonal ARIMA based models both of which performed very well
-   * **Results**: Got near perfect results from the approaches mentioned.
+   * **Results**: Got near-perfect results from the approaches mentioned.

 <BR>